It’s Awards Season! That’s right — the 2021 Community Industry Awards are here.

 This year, the awards are back, and they’re bigger and better than ever.

 - Nominations close November 11, 2020

 This year, there are 18 Community Industry Awards categories.
-Some allow you to nominate a community professional, and others allow you to nominate a community.
+Some allow you to vote for a community professional, and others allow you to vote for a community.

 Best of the Year Awards

 Think of these as essentially the Best Actor/Actress and Best Picture for the Community Industry Awards.

 This award is given to a community that has shown resilience, growth, and incredible success over the course of 2020.

 Community Professional of the Year